Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Background

+For real data, we also use nonlinear versions of our hybrid algorithms as well of the PCMCI and the PCGCE algorithms.
+We use kernel-based conditional independence test which combines Gaussian process regression with a distance correlation test on the residuals~\citep{runge2019detecting}, and a Gaussian process regression in the noise-based part.
+All nonlinear versions are denoted by the suffix "-nl".

-In the different experimental settings, we compare the results with respect to the \textit{F1-score} of the orientations in the SCG obtained without considering self causes, as it is treated differently depending on the methods.
-When there is more than one dataset, we report the mean and standard deviation for the F1 score.
+\paragraph{Evaluation.} In the different experimental settings, we compared the results concerning the F1 score of the orientations in the SCG obtained without considering self causes, as it is treated differently depending on the methods.
+When there are three datasets or more, we report the mean and the variance for the F1 score.